General Structure and Miscellaneous Utilities

 package.
 Other folders are mainly for automatic tests and documentation.

-These two folders are also (after installation process) linked as symbolic links kqcircuits
+These three folders are also (after installation process) linked as symbolic links kqcircuits,

 other modules used by them or by scripts.
 Folders directly under